mosra/m.css/doc/plugins/sphinx.rst

 ------------

-The :rst:`.. py:function::` directive supports additional options --- :py:`:param <name>:` for documenting parameters and :py:`:return:` for documenting the return value.
+The :rst:`.. py:function::` directive supports additional options --- :rst:`:param name:` for documenting parameters, :rst:`:raise name:` for documenting raised exceptions and :rst:`:return:` for documenting the return value.
 It's allowed to have either none or all parameters documented (the ``self`` parameter can be omitted), having them documented only partially or documenting parameters that are not present in the function signature will cause a warning.
+Documenting one parameter multiple times causes a warning, on the other hand listing one exception multiple times is a valid use case.
 Example:

 .. code:: rst